pfertyk/blog/content/006-recovering-encrypted-folder.md

 Title: Recovering encrypted home directory in Ubuntu
 Date: 2017-05-10
-Summary: When you forgot your password, but still have the mount passphrase
+Summary: If you forget your password, but still have the mount passphrase
 Tags: linux, ecryptfs

 An embarrassing thing happened to me lately: I forgot the password to my PC.